isomerpages/moe-tkgs/_learning-at-tkgs/Signature Programmes/Music Elective Programme.md

 </li><li><b>Interview </b>

 Registration for interested Secondary 1s<br>
-After confirmation of placement in TKGS, refer to Sec 1 registration package for information on how to register for MEP.
+After confirmation of placement in TKGS, refer to Sec 1 registration package for information on how to register for MEP. <br><br>

 For more information on MEP <br>
 MOE MEP page - <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/mep-sec">https://www.moe.gov.sg/education-in-sg/our-programmes/mep-sec</a>